ATTCKDigital/FLEX/README.md

 This theme uses ACF to allow for dynamic layouts as well as global settings that can be adjusted by an admin.

 Download the latest version from ACF using the ATTCK login (see LastPass for login info).
+_The version of ACF required for the boilerplate is still in beta.
+As of 3/29/19 - Version 5.8.0-beta4.1_

 ### ACF Local JSON Manager
 This allows syncing of json files from within each component.
 Once installed and activated, no changes should need to be made.